jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 recovery in case of a breach.
-In collaboration with international partners, we are exploring the use of emerging technologies in AI to revolutionize the security landscape.For more about using modern AI to strengthen supply chain security see page 95\.
+In collaboration with international partners, we are exploring the use of emerging technologies in AI to revolutionize the security landscape.

+For more about using modern AI to strengthen supply chain security see page 95\.
 We also work internationally to lobby for rules and norms that would prohibit nation states from